alinbxSorcerer/alinbxSorcerer.github.io/posts/EmacsManual-31-Calendar-and-diary.rst

 default is to use the first three letters of a name as its abbreviation.
 Case is not significant.

-A date may be generic; that is, partially unspecified.
+A date may be generic,that is, partially unspecified.
 Then the entry applies to all dates that match the specification.
 If the date does not contain a year, it is generic and applies to any year.
 Alternatively, month, day, or year can be '*'; this matches any month, day, or year,